JackCampbell/watchX_Blocks/README.md

 <img src="media/watchXBlocks_Banner.svg" width="100%"><br/>

 watchX Blocks is a visual coding editor for watchX.
 It is based on the Google's [Blockly][1] and Carlos Pereira Atencio's [Ardublockly][18].
-This project is forked directly from Ardublockly.
+This project is forked directly from Ardublockly and developed by the argeX team.

 The project is relatively new and still a "work in progress", this readme and other files and filenames will be edited in the upcoming days and weeks.